We Love Doodles

 14. A Black Maltipoo’s Coat Can Slowly Change Colors Over Time

 The black Maltipoo puppy’s coat can also change color.
-Many Maltipoo puppies’ coats can fade or lighten as they mature – it is especially common in Poodle puppies, which is where the Maltipoo gets it from.
+Many Maltipoo puppies‘ coats can fade or lighten as they mature – it is especially common in Poodle puppies, which is where the Maltipoo gets this trait from.
 Many black Maltipoo puppies will lighten into a grey color or have some areas or speckles of grey fur in their coat.

 That said, this won’t happen to every black Maltipoo puppy.
-There’s nothing you can do to determine whether or not your puppy’s coat changes color.
-It’s all about genetics.
+There’s nothing you can do to determine whether or not your puppy’s coat changes color – it’s all about genetics.
 Their coats can also lighten in the summertime from sun exposure, but this isn’t typically permanent and should darken back to black again in the winter months.

 15. A Black Maltipoo Can Suffer From Separation Anxiety